eic/epic-analysis/README.md

 and follow the [README](tutorial/README.md).

-- **Note**: most macros stored in this repository must be executed from the `sidis-eic` top directory, not from within their subdirectory, e.g., run `root -b -q tutorial/analysis_template.C`; this is because certain library and data directory paths are given as relative paths
+- **Note**: most macros stored in this repository must be executed from the `epic-analysis` top directory, not from within their subdirectory, e.g., run `root -b -q tutorial/analysis_template.C`; this is because certain library and data directory paths are given as relative paths